I was driving to the bank a few weeks ago and out of the blue this thought came to me: I should make a mission statement for my blog.

 But I feel like I need a mission statement because I see my blog going in ten different directions.
 I need to focus a little because I don’t want to lose sight of why I am here.
 I feel like the less focused I am, the less you will want to read.

-I was recently joking about purpose while writing a sandwich blog post and realized that what you might think are filler or fluff posts, I feel like my soul really coming out in my writing.
+I was recently joking about purpose while writing a sandwich blog post and realized that what you might think is filler or fluff posts, I feel like my soul really coming out in my writing.

 I do better with posts that talk about frivolous crap because life is hard.
 But why write about how hard it is when you can share your love of sandwiches?
 Because I can go on Twitter and Facebook all damn day and see how the world is falling apart, but I don’t want to write about it and I feel at the core, you really don’t want to read about it in this space.
 If you want gripping journalism, you will head to the New York Times, not A Grace Full Life.